MIRROR: Multi-Modal Pathological Self-Supervised Representation Learning via Modality Alignment and Retention: Experiments and Results

 We conducted an ablation study to evaluate the effectiveness of the key components of \proposedmethod, including the modality alignment module, the modality retention module, and the style clustering module.
-The study was performed on the TCGA-BRCA dataset using linear probing with Phikon as the backbone, comparing \proposedmethod's performance both with and without these components.
+The study was performed on the TCGA-NSCLC, TCGA-BRCA, TCGA-RCC, and TCGA-COADREAD datasets using linear probing with Phikon as the backbone, comparing \proposedmethod's performance both with and without these components.

 As shown in Table~\ref{tab:ablation}, the results highlight the contributions of each module.
-The modality retention module, while leading to a slight decline in survival analysis performance, enhances subtype classification, demonstrating its ability to preserve modality-specific information.
-Additionally, the introduction of the style clustering module encourages the model to focus on disease-relevant patterns while mitigating redundancy, enabling the extraction of more informative features.
-This refinement is reflected in the improved feature retention performance observed during training.
-With all modules incorporated, \proposedmethod\ achieves the best overall performance, confirming the synergistic benefits of the proposed components.
+The modality retention module enhances subtype classification, demonstrating its ability to preserve modality-specific information.
+However, its inclusion slightly decreases the performance of survival prediction.
+This reduction arises because the module retains not only disease-relevant features but also disease-irrelevant variations, such as staining artifacts or non-prognostic gene fluctuations.
+Survival prediction is particularly sensitive to such variance, as censoring and the resulting class imbalance reduce label informativeness and lower the effective signal-to-noise ratio compared with subtype classification.
+These nuisance variations can distort risk calibration and disrupt the relative ordering of patients, thereby depressing the C-index.
+The style clustering module effectively addresses this limitation by encouraging the model to emphasize disease-relevant patterns while suppressing redundancy, which yields consistent gains in survival prediction.
+While its inclusion results in a minor decline in subtype classification on TCGA-BRCA, performance remains stable on other datasets, and this small drawback is fully mitigated when both modules are jointly applied.
+Ultimately, \proposedmethod\ achieves the best overall performance, confirming the synergistic benefits of the proposed components.

-Here, we demonstrate the explainability of \proposedmethod\ with attention weights visualization from the slide encoder and UMAP~\cite{mcinnes2018umap} projections of features extracted by RNA encoder.

-As illustrated in Figure~\ref{fig:wsi_attention_map}, we selected four representative samples from each cohort used, respectively.
-The attention weights from the slide encoder are visualized using heatmaps to highlight regions of interest.
-Areas shown in warmer colors indicate regions which the model pays more attention to.
-The results suggest \proposedmethod\ consistently attends to disease-relevant regions, particularly on cancerous regions.
-This strong alignment showcases \proposedmethod's extraordinary interpretability, confirming that it not only excels in downstream tasks but also provides biologically grounded decision-making insights.